GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Jangling Mound {WiP}.md

 **-** Does not produce warmth.
 **-** Does not have Hitpoints.
 Instead, it has points of undeath which must be exhausted before it is destroyed.
 Anytime an attack against this creature is successful, the creature loses a number of these points equal to the attack's total.
 Once the total is reduced to 0 or below, it is destroyed.
 A long rest restores half of the missing points of undeath.
 A full rest restores half again as many points of undeath as the long rest.

+**Amorphous**: Jangling mounds don’t retain a single cohesive shape but are instead in the form of a cluster of rolling and floating coins.
+This confers some strange properties to it.
+ • Immunity to falling and knockback damage.
+ • Obstacles that would reduce the speed of it have only half of their normal effect unless they specifically affect amorphous creatures as well.
+ • All forms of non-magical attack against it have disadvantage.
+ • Anytime a spell would be cast against it that would affect its form, shape, composition, or mental state- it gains a d8 bonus to its saves against that effect.
+ • It cannot be grappled.
+ • While the it has a creature grappled, it can treat that creature as being unarmored for the purpose of attacking it.
+ • It is capable of traveling through any opening small enough to stick one’s fist.
+ • Cannot use armor, shields, or any item other than its own loot.

 **Unwounding**: A jangling mound never receives wounds, it only loses points of undeath.

 **Treasure Reclamation**: When the jangling mound gains possession of a treasure which was taken from its loot, it gains it value.
 The jangling mound can make use of any weapon, shield, or magic item it has reclaimed this way.